d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 ## Statistical Tools

 In short, we need statistical tools and new deep neural networks architectures to deal with sequence data.
-To keep things simple, we use the stock price as an example.
+To keep things simple, we use the stock price illustrated in :numref:`fig_ftse100` as an example.

 ![FTSE 100 index over 30 years](../img/ftse100.png)
 :width:`600px`
+:label:`fig_ftse100`

 Let us denote the prices by $x_t \geq 0$, i.e., at time $t \in \mathbb{N}$ we observe some price $x_t$.
 For a trader to do well in the stock market on day $t$ he should want to predict $x_t$ via